PHPDEV-OPS/Kessly/README.md

 ## About

-Kessly is developed and maintained by PHPDEV-OPS, Lynne-kyalo and motenarobi for IBL *Empowering wine distribution businesses through technology.*
+Kessly is developed and maintained by Weiszer, Klynne and Robi for IBL *Empowering wine distribution businesses through technology.*